Srijoy2007/Quanta_hub16/README.md

 - `Firmware` contains both the source and precompiled binaries for Hub16.
 - `Hardware` contains the KiCad design files for the keyboard.
 - `Mechanicals` contain the plate and case design for Hub16.
-- `Production` contains all the files required to produce the PCB.
-It also contains test scripts and jigs.
-- `Software` contains all the VIA config, along with template script to use Hub16 as a macropad with software on your computer.

 ### Notes on the USB Hub